SupremeDeity/next_api_reference/README.md

 > NOTE: This crate is under development and in its very early stages.
 You may encounter bugs.
 Open up a issue or create a PR if you do.

-This crate aims to generate an API Reference of `Route Handlers` found in `NextJS 13`.
+This project aims to generate an API Reference of [Route Handler] found in `NextJS 13`.

 Currently the aim is two provide atleast 2 generators: